ManpowerGroup Inc. (MAN) To Go Ex-Dividend on June 3rd

-ManpowerGroup Inc. (NYSE:MAN – Get Free Report) announced a semi-annual dividend on Friday, May 3rd, Wall Street Journal reports.
-Investors of record on Monday, June 3rd will be paid a dividend of 1.54 per share by the business services provider on Friday, June 14th.
+ManpowerGroup Inc. (NYSE:MAN – Get Free Report) declared a semi-annual dividend on Friday, May 3rd, Wall Street Journal reports.
+Investors of record on Monday, June 3rd will be given a dividend of 1.54 per share by the business services provider on Friday, June 14th.
 This represents a yield of 3.8%.
 The ex-dividend date of this dividend is Monday, June 3rd.
-This is an increase from ManpowerGroup’s previous semi-annual dividend of $1.47.
+This is a boost from ManpowerGroup’s previous semi-annual dividend of $1.47.

-ManpowerGroup has increased its dividend payment by an average of 9.2% annually over the last three years and has raised its dividend annually for the last 14 consecutive years.
-ManpowerGroup has a payout ratio of 46.8% meaning its dividend is sufficiently covered by earnings.
-Research analysts expect ManpowerGroup to earn $6.78 per share next year, which means the company should continue to be able to cover its $3.08 annual dividend with an expected future payout ratio of 45.4%.
+ManpowerGroup has increased its dividend payment by an average of 9.2% per year over the last three years and has increased its dividend every year for the last 14 years.
+ManpowerGroup has a payout ratio of 46.8% indicating that its dividend is sufficiently covered by earnings.
+Equities analysts expect ManpowerGroup to earn $6.78 per share next year, which means the company should continue to be able to cover its $3.08 annual dividend with an expected future payout ratio of 45.4%.

-MAN has been the subject of a number of recent analyst reports.
-JPMorgan Chase & Co. boosted their price objective on ManpowerGroup from $82.00 to $84.00 and gave the company a “neutral” rating in a report on Friday, April 19th.
-BMO Capital Markets lifted their price objective on shares of ManpowerGroup from $81.00 to $84.00 and gave the company a “market perform” rating in a report on Monday, April 22nd.
-Finally, UBS Group reduced their target price on shares of ManpowerGroup from $81.00 to $80.00 and set a “neutral” rating on the stock in a research report on Friday, April 19th.
-Two research analysts have rated the stock with a sell rating, six have issued a hold rating and two have issued a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and an average target price of $83.00.
+A number of research analysts have commented on the stock.
+JPMorgan Chase & Co. boosted their price target on shares of ManpowerGroup from $82.00 to $84.00 and gave the company a “neutral” rating in a report on Friday, April 19th.
+BMO Capital Markets upped their target price on ManpowerGroup from $81.00 to $84.00 and gave the stock a “market perform” rating in a report on Monday, April 22nd.
+Finally, UBS Group reduced their price target on ManpowerGroup from $81.00 to $80.00 and set a “neutral” rating for the company in a research report on Friday, April 19th.
+Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating and two have issued a buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $83.00.

 ManpowerGroup Company Profile